kamikazekartik/cs744_assignments/README.md

 1. Run `./setup_init.sh`.
 When complete, this will terminate your SSH session for reboot (to install a kernel upgrade); click the `SSH` button on your instance to reconnect.
 1. Run `cd cs744_assignments/project/` to get into the project directory again, and run `./setup_finish.sh` to complete setup (this takes a while).

-When finished, you can run python scripts with `python3 main.py` or similar.
+When finished, you can run the code using the bash script `run_main.sh`.
+Typical usage is going to look like `nohup bash run_main.sh &`.
+NOTE: The outputs will be written to the log file which is specified at the bottom of `run_main.sh`.